Everyone accessing or visiting Royal Papworth Hospital must continue to wear a face mask and follow social distancing rules.

 Although the advice to shield has ended, clinically extremely vulnerable people must continue to follow the rules that are in place for everyone.
 The Government is also advising clinically extremely vulnerable people to continue to take extra precautions to protect themselves, and follow these practical steps to minimise risk of exposure to the virus.

-You do not need to wait to be contacted if you're eligible and can book your COVID-19 vaccination appointments online.
-You may also be invited to book your vaccination by text or letter.
+You do not need to wait to be contacted and can book your COVID-19 vaccination online.

 Information on the vaccine is available on the nhs.uk website.